donovanh/computer/article/CSS-Computer.md

 In this project I will build a 3D model of the computer and display it in a three dimensional setting.
 Using CSS Keyframe animation we'll make it move on around to show off the 3D effect better.

+You can see the [finished example online](http://hop.ie/computer/), or read on to see the process of making it step by step.

 ## Setting the stage

 When creating 3D using HTML we need a scene within which to build it.
 Start with a container HTML element: